The Japanese archipelago is made up of literally thousands of islands to explore

-Before Okinawa became part of Japan in 1872, it was an independent country known as the Ryukyu Kingdom.
+Before Okinawa Prefecture was formed in 1879, it was an independent country known as the Ryukyu Kingdom.
 Ryukyu culture is alive and well and is one of the reasons Okinawa is so distinctive.
 This distinction is perhaps most evident in its incredible food culture which is quite different from that of mainland Japan.

 Okinawa's beaches are beautiful year round, with clear waters filled with tropical fish.
 It is Japan's premier destination for relaxing on the beach, snorkeling and hiking.
 Naha, the capital of Okinawa, can be reached by plane from anywhere in Japan.
 From Naha , you can get around the various islands by boat, bus or plane.
-The Kerama Island chain is 32 kilometers southwest of Okinawa Island and can be accessed by a one-hour boat from Aharen Port in Naha.
-If you're looking to get even further away from the big city, visit Ishigaki or Miyakojima Islands by plane.
-Miyakojima is home to some of the most idyllic beaches in Japan.
-Explore Ishigaki, one of the larger islands in the Okinawa Island chains, by rental car.
-From Ishigaki , you can take a high-speed boat to Hateruma , the southernmost island in Japan.
+Kerama Islands is a chain of islands about 40 kilometers west of Okinawa Island and can be accessed by a one-hour boat from Tomari Port in Naha.
+If you're looking to get even further away from the big city, visit Ishigaki Island or Miyako Island by plane.
+Miyako Island is home to some of the most idyllic beaches in Japan.
+Explore Ishigaki Island, one of the larger islands in the Yaeyama Islands chain, by rental car.
+From Ishigaki Island , you can take a high-speed boat to Hateruma Island , the southernmost inhabited island in Japan.

 Tropical Island Hopping from Tokyo

 If you're visiting Tokyo, island hopping is still an option.
 Odaiba is a man-made island and entertainment district, home to plenty of shopping and dining.
 There's even a tiny beach where you can take in pretty views of the city.
 For a tropical getaway, take a boat or plane to the Izu Islands, sometimes known as the Tokyo Islands, as they are part of the administration of the Tokyo Metropolitan Government.
-There are nine islands in the chain with Oshima being the largest.
-The islands are 1,000 kilometers south of Tokyo and have year-round warm weather, beautiful beaches and some of the best snorkeling in Japan.
-During the Edo Period, the islands were a place where criminals and ronin, masterless samurai, were exiled.
-You can access them by plane or overnight ferry from Tokyo.
-Ogasawara Island , or Bonin Island, is famous for the scale of wildlife in the waters around the island, including whales and dolphins.
-The Izu Islands have some of the most beautiful beaches and mountains in Japan.
+There are nine islands in the chain with Oshima Island being the largest.
+The Ogasawara islands are 1,000 kilometers south of Tokyo and have year-round warm weather, beautiful beaches and some of the best snorkeling in Japan.

 Islands around Kagoshima and Kyushu